Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Personalized email marketing

-Think of content personalization as having a concierge recommend activities tailored to your interests; you’d feel more valued and be more inclined to engage with the offerings.
+Think of content personalization like having a concierge suggest activities just for you; you’d feel appreciated and more likely to get involved with what’s offered.

 A/B Testing for Blogs